Project-Benjamin/Mass-Driver/README.md

 # Xenogears Mass Driver

-This repository contains the Windows patcher source and build contract for Xenogears Mass Driver.
+This executable will patch your official XG Disc 2 .bin file.

-All you need is the official disc2 .bin, an emulator, and this patcher.
+Once patched and launched, the Xenogears main menu will allow you to choose the Mass Driver option.

-You do not need any save-state files.
+Once selected, you will be placed in front of the Mass Driver dungeon.

-The game will start near the Mass Driver dungeon after it's patched.
+No prior save states are necessary.

 https://github.com/Project-Benjamin/Mass-Driver/releases/download/patcher/Xenogears_Mass_Driver.zip